radiofisica-hgugm/kali_mc/docs/source/custom_data_sources.rst

 Rescaling factors
 ##################
-Rescaling factors are saved in ``data/rescale_factors.npy``
+Rescaling factors are saved in ``data/rescaling_factors.npy``

 .. code-block:: python

-   npyfile = r'path-to-your-custom-data/rescale_factors.npy'
+   npyfile = r'path-to-your-custom-data/rescaling_factors.npy'
    r_factors = np.load(npyfile, allow_pickle=True)

-All the rescaling factors are stored in the same numpy array, the different energies [6, 8, 10, 12] correspond to columns, while the order of rows is as follows:
+All the rescaling factors are stored in the same NumPy array, the different energies [6, 8, 10, 12] correspond to columns, while the order of rows is as follows:

 .. code-block:: python